oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

      * In the Oracle Cloud console, click **Instances** under **Compute**, and select the instance that you are interested in.
        ![image of navigate from OCI console menu to compute instances](images/navigate-to-compute-instance.png)

      * Click the **Oracle Cloud Agent** tab.
 The list of plugins is displayed.
 Verify that the **Oracle Java Management Service** OCA plugin is enabled.
-If it is disabled, toggle the switch for the Oracle Java Management Service plugin and ensure that the status is set to **Running**.
+If it is disabled, toggle the Oracle Java Management Service plugin switch and ensure the status is **Running**.
 This may take 5 to 10 minutes.
 This will enable the advanced features for the chosen OCI Compute Instance.
       ![image of disabled oracle java management service oca plugin](images/oracle-jms-oca-plugin-disabled.png)

     **Using Cloud Shell:**
      * Alternatively, you can use Cloud Shell to verify and enable `Oracle Java Management Service` plugin.
 Click the Cloud Shell icon in the Console header.
-This icon is accessible from mostly all the OCI Console pages.
+You can access this icon from all OCI console pages.
        ![image of location of Cloud Shell icon](images/oci-cloud-shell-navigate.png) The Cloud Shell will open and may look something like this.
       ![image of Cloud Shell terminal](images/oci-cloud-shell-console.png)